jmdeldin/scheme-sandbox/README.md

 work in other schemes (you might need to change `include` to `load` or `require` depending on what you're running).

+## Usage

+Run this in an interactive environment like GNU Emacs or DrRacket.

 ## Author

 Jon-Michael Deldin <dev@jmdeldin.com>

 Summer 2012